ortus-docs/qb-docs/usage.md

 ## Usage

-To start a new query, instantiate a new Builder: `wirebox.getInstance('Builder@qb')`.
+To start a new query, instantiate a new Builder: `wirebox.getInstance('QueryBuilder@qb')`.

 By default, qb uses a generic Grammar.
 You can specify your specific grammar in ColdBox by setting the `defaultGrammar` in your `moduleSettings`.